 We help health and care teams in south London benefit from innovation faster

 Health Innovation Network is the Academic Health Science Network (AHSN) for south London, one of 15 AHSNs across England.
-As the only bodies that connect NHS and academic organisations, local authorities, the third sector and industry, we are uniquely placed to increase the spread and adoption of innovation across large populations, at pace and scale.
+We are the bodies uniquely established to connect NHS and academic organisations, local authorities, the third sector and industry, in order to increase the spread and adoption of innovation across large populations, at pace and scale.

 Our year at a glance